reactive/data-client/docs/api/useInvalidator.md

   Params extends Readonly<object>,
   Body extends Readonly<object> | void,
   S extends Schema
->(selectShape: ReadShape<S, Params, Body>, params: Params | null);
+>(selectShape: ReadShape<S, Params, Body>): (params: Params) => void;
 ```

-Mostly useful for imperatively triggering cache invalidation.
-When used in conjunction with `invalidIfStale` it can force a component to re-suspend even if it has already fetched the data.
+Mostly useful for imperatively triggering cache invalidation, with a similar signiature as
+[useFetcher](./useFetcher).
+When used in conjunction with `invalidIfStale` it can force a
+component to re-suspend even if it has already fetched the data.

 ## Example